MicrosoftDocs/Virtualization-Documentation/tlfs.md

 If a target virtual processor’s TLB requires flushing and that virtual processor is inhibiting TLB flushes, the caller’s virtual processor is suspended.
-When TLB flushes are no longer inhibited, the virtual processor is “unsuspended” and the hypercall will be reissued.
+When TLB flushes are no longer inhibited, the virtual processor is “unsuspended" and the hypercall will be reissued.
 For more information on TLB flush inhibit, see section 15.1.4.

 Input Parameters